How Can I Get My Child to Do More Guitar Practise?

 Record their progress on video

 With your smart phone or webcam, record their progress once a month.
 This gives a great record of how much they progress over time.
-When they have these guitar practising hurdles, both of you have something to look back on to see how much improvements have been made.
+When they have hurdles, both of you have something to look back on to see how much improvements have been made.
 This can be really motivating to see how much progress is made long term.
 Especially when practising can seem difficult always, it’s actually because your child is being challenged, and improvements are happening with their guitar playing.

 Have an understanding of what is expected as practise at home